andreac-ey/notarization-demo/README.md

-# Notarizzazione in blockchain
+# Notarization in blockchain
-Libreria e smartcontract didattici per effettuare transazioni in blockchain.
+Sample library to learn write data in blockchain

 - git clone
 - npm install